matiasconsiglio/project-4/README.md

 40. Create procfile "web: gunicorn subtevents.wsgi".
 41. Git add ., git commit, git push.
 42. In heroku dashboard, in the deploy tab, click on github, search the correct project repository, connect with it and finally deploy the branch.
-43. Work in the project.
+43. Work on the project.
 44. For final deployment in settings.py "DEBUG = False" and "X_FRAME_OPTIONS = ‘SAMEORIGIN’".
 45. Erase DISABLE_COLLECSTATIC in heroku config vars.
 46. In heroku deploy tab, manual deploy, deploy branch.